Montana Sustainable Agriculture and Trade

 Build your soil, survive drought and grow more grass

-BILLINGS — Nicole Masters, an agro-ecologist from New Zealand, showed a crowd of 90 people on May 23, how to convert atmospheric carbon into highly productive soil.
+BILLINGS — Nicole Masters, an agro-ecologist from New Zealand, showed a crowd of 90 people 2015, how to convert atmospheric carbon into highly productive soil.
 Masters stated that if all the farmers on the 5.5 billion hectares of agricultural land worldwide increased their soil carbon by only half a percent, we could sequester all the “legacy carbon” that humans have added to the atmosphere.

 Steve Charter, a Bull Mountain rancher and host of the event, was encouraged by the message the young scientist delivered.
 “Her message is relevant to farmers, ranchers, gardeners, and anyone that cares about climate change,” he said.
 “These innovative grazing and farming methods can build soil at a rate we previously thought was impossible.
 Changing how we treat the soil will mean doing things differently, but the payback is significant.”